-The Criminal Justice Associate in Applied Science prepares students for entry-level employment in the criminal justice system, lays the groundwork for students transferring to a four-year university to pursue a bachelor's degree, or can assist those currently employed in entry-level jobs with career advancement.
+The Criminal Justice Associate in Applied Science prepares students for entry-level employment in the criminal justice system and can assist those currently employed in entry-level jobs with career advancement.
 The program introduces students to the criminal justice system and its interrelated components: law enforcement, courts, and corrections.
 Students will develop a critical understanding of the historical and contemporary realities of the American criminal justice system and the application of criminal law.